tkoz0/flame-fractal-renderer/README.md

 `-T --threads` number of threads for multithreading

-`-z ---batch_size` number of samples to render per work unit on a thread, higher means less multithreading overhead
+`-z --batch_size` number of samples to render per work unit on a thread, higher means less multithreading overhead

 `-B --bad_values` number of bad values before considering a render to be bad